csc-training/geocomputing_course/materials/own_project.md

 - If you can't find suitable software, consider writing your own code

+## Running your software

+- It is not only how your software is constructed and compiled that affects performance
+- It may also be run in different ways

 * keep scripts under version control (also simplifies collaboration and synchronising different computers, e.g. git(hub))
 * on Puhti:
     * scripts in `/projappl/project_200xxxx/your_groupname/`